openrocket/openrocket.github.io/_tutorials/export_OBJ_3D_printing.md

 layout: tutorial
 title: Export to OBJ file for 3D printing
 thumbnail: /img/tutorials/thumbnails/tn_export_OBJ_3D_printing.png
-description: 3D printing (parts of) your design is now possible, thanks to the OBJ export feature in OpenRocket.
+description: 3D printing (parts of) your design is now possible, thanks to the OBJ export feature introduced in OpenRocket 23.09.
 This tutorial will show you how to export your design to OBJ, and how to prepare it for 3D printing.
 date: 2023-09-30
 difficulty: intermediate
 toc: true